redis/docs/content/develop/connect/clients/client-side-caching.md

 {{< image filename="images/csc/CSCNoCache.drawio.svg" >}}

-When you use CSC, the client library maintains its own local cache of data items as it retrieves them from the database.
+When you use CSC, the client library maintains a local cache of data items as it retrieves them from the database.
 When the same items are needed again, the client can satisfy the read requests from the cache instead of the database: